joesaistuff/joesaistuff/README.md

 I am **Joe-Manuel Schlüter**, an AI enthusiast specializing in **prompt engineering**.
 I focus on building AI-driven solutions and experimenting with cutting-edge technologies.
 Below you will find some of my featured projects and skills.

-## About Me

-I specialize in **prompt engineering** and am passionate about exploring the creative potential of AI technologies.
-My journey in AI involves designing prompts, building AI systems, and tackling real-world challenges with innovative solutions.

 ## Projects

 ### [Snake Game](https://github.com/joesaistuff/snake-game)